glideroggan/dream/readme.md

         - should show a toast

 # TODO
+- when there is only one choice from the search inputs, enter key should select it
+- need toast error when failing to start a workflow
+- the transaction signing is not so nice, the style of it should improve The message could be clearer and better formatted
+- would be nice if forms and forms with several steps could remember their data in the inputs especially when the user is navigating back and forth
 - start saving widgets urls in cache, no need to try to fetch them every time, only those that are not in the cache or have failed
 - lets save the dark/light mode selection
 - add github build action